The atoms of graph product von Neumann algebras: Introduction

 and obtain

 which is exactly $\fK_{\cG}((1 - \varphi_v(p_v))_{v \in \cV})^{-1}$.
-Given that the power series is rational, one can detect the radius of convergence by examining the singularities (at least after reducing to one-dimensional slices).
-A small amount of argument produces the conditions stated in our theorems (see \S \ref{subsec: power series formula}).
+To determine when the series \eqref{eq: power series for norm} converges, we analyze the convergence of \eqref{eq: power series tilde f} on real positive inputs (see \S \ref{subsec: power series formula}, especially Lemma \ref{lem: convergence criteria}).
+The series has positive coefficients, and it agrees with the reciprocal of a polynomial on the region of convergence containing zero; thus, if we increase the values of the inputs from zero, the series will remain convergent until the polynomial vanishes, so the convergence conditions will naturally be stated in terms of positivity of the clique polynomials.
+We also compare the series with other quantities obtained by zeroing out some of the variables, which produces the series corresponding to subgraphs of $\mathcal{G}$ and eventually results in the conditions stated in our theorems.

 The proof of Theorem \ref{thm: classification of finite-dimensional summands} uses a generalization of the Hilbert space computation sketched above.
 Here we need to study not just a single projection but matrix units obtained from appropriate intersections of the diagonal matrix units in $\mathbb{M}_{n(v)}$ and their conjugates by partial isometries (see \S \ref{subsec: construction of matrix units}).
-The construction of these matrix units is motivated by Dykema's work in \cite[Proposition 3.2]{Dykema1993freedimension} and Ueda's in \cite[Theorem 4.1]{UedaTypeIIIfreeproduct}.
-One then needs to show that these are the only finite-dimensional summands in $(M,\varphi)$ (see \S \ref{subsec: realization of all}).
+The construction of these matrix units is motivated by Dykema's work in \cite[Proposition 3.2]{Dykema1993freedimension} and Ueda's in \cite[Theorem 4.1]{UedaTypeIIIfreeproduct} for free products.
+One then needs to show that these are the only finite-dimensional factor summands in $(M,\varphi)$ (see \S \ref{subsec: realization of all}).
+We remark that the free product case considered by Dykema and Ueda is much simpler because, first of all, one can reduce to the case of a free product of two von Neumann algebras and, furthermore, in each finite-dimensional summand there can only be one $v$ for which $n(v) > 1$.
+Moreover, our approach to showing that these are the only finite-dimensional summands in \S \ref{subsec: realization of all} is completely different and avoids any analysis of the non-atomic part and any induction on the number of summands in $M_v$.

-Since we have classified the type I factor summands in graph products, it is natural to seek a full type decomposition for the diffuse part as well analogous to Ueda's theorem.
+Since we have classified the type I factor summands in graph products, it is natural to seek a full type decomposition for the diffuse part analogous to Ueda's theorem.
 Of course, the amount of casework needed for graph products is even more than for free products.
-For instance, as seen in \cite{tesseract}, graph products multiply the occurrences of the annoying exceptional case that the free product of two $2$-dimensional algebras is amenable (and this case arises naturally from right-angled Coxeter groups).
+For instance, as seen in \cite{tesseract}, graph products multiply the occurrences of the annoying exceptional case that the free product of two $2$-dimensional algebras can have an $\mathbb{M}_2 \otimes L^\infty[0,1]$ summand (and this case arises naturally from right-angled Coxeter groups).
 We leave the full type classification as a problem for future work.